 When you buy homeowners insurance, you’re typically able to choose how much of a deductible you want.
 You can generally go as low as $500 or as high as $100,000, depending on what you’re comfortable paying if you have to file a claim.

 With a high deductible policy, the deductible is usually calculated as a percentage of your home’s value.
 For instance, if your insurer uses a baseline of 1% and your home is worth $250,000, your deductible would be $2,500.

 The primary advantage of choosing an insurance plan with a higher deductible is that it reduces your premiums.
 The amount of money you’ll save varies based on where you live and which company you purchase your coverage through, but it can easily add up to several hundred dollars per year.
 If you go several years without filing a claim, that’s a lot of money you’re putting back into your pocket.

 If you’re comparing insurance policies and a high deductible plan is on your radar, it’s important not to overlook the possible downsides.

 For one thing, even though the deductible percentage may be fixed, the dollar amount can change.
 As your home gains value, your deductible would also increase.
-If you don’t have a decent cushion of emergency savings (at least the size of your deductible) you may be out of luck if your home is damaged and you can’t afford to cover the deductible.
+If you don’t have a decent cushion of emergency savings (at least the size of your deductible) you may be out of luck if your home has damages and you can’t afford to cover the deductible.